 therefore, with ZSentry.

 Yes.
-ZSentry is officially certified
+ZSentry was tested and is certified

 Medical Records) solution (CHPL Product Number: IG-2482-11-0040),

 (§170.302.v) and providing an electronic copy of health

 Q12.
 More questions?